DataDog/documentation/content/en/agent/troubleshooting/debug_mode.md

 ## Agent

-The Agent by default logs in INFO level.
-You can set the log level to DEBUG to get more information from your logs.
-We don’t recommend enabling debug mode for an extended period of time, because it increases the number of logs indexed by Datadog.
-Use it sparingly, for debugging purposes only.
-Set the log level back to INFO when done.
+The Agent, by default, logs in `INFO` level.
+You can set the log level to `DEBUG` to get more information from your logs.

+**Note**: Debug mode is meant for debugging purposes only.
+Datadog recommends only enabling `DEBUG` for a certain window of time as it increases the number of indexed logs.
+Set the log level back to `INFO` when done.

 To enable the Agent full debug mode: